collective/collective.lazysizes/README.rst

 Life, the Universe, and Everything
 ==================================

-This package integrates `lazysizes`_, a lightweight lazy loader, into Plone.
+This package integrates `lazysizes <https://afarkas.github.io/lazysizes/>`_, a lightweight lazy loader, into Plone.

 `lazysizes`_ is a fast, SEO-friendly and self-initializing lazyloader for images (including responsive images picture/srcset), iframes, scripts/widgets and much more.
 It also prioritizes resources by differentiating between crucial in view and near view elements to make perceived performance even faster.